Radical Design Course by Jack McDade

 When using Static Caching or the cache tag, the rendered contents will be remembered for the next request.
 That's great for performance, but if you have something in there that you'd like to keep dynamic (such as authenticated user data, randomized elements, or listings), you'd normally have to disable static caching for the whole page.

-With the nocache tag, you can keep the entirety of the page cached (when using Static Caching) or chunks of the page cached (when using the cache tag), with certain parts left as as dynamic:
+With the nocache tag, you can keep the entirety of the page cached (when using Static Caching) or chunks of the page cached (when using the cache tag), with specific parts remaining dynamic:

 {{ nav }} ... {{ /nav }}